 Do I need landowner permission for my new orchard or fruiting hedgerow?

 Make sure you have permission from the landowner for the proposed location to plant the trees before completing the application form.
-Worth checking your school improvement plan for any new proposed developments onsite.
+It is also worth checking your school improvement plan for any new proposed developments onsite.

 Where is the best location and how much space will I need?

-If you apply for a fruiting tree pack, you will need to ensure a distance of 4 metres between the trunks of each fruit tree (5 trees per pack).
-If you apply for a fruiting hedgerow pack, you will receive 30 saplings per pack which equates to a hedgerow 5-6 metres long and at least 1 metre wide.
+If you apply for an orchard fruiting tree pack, you will need to ensure a distance of 4 metres between the trunks of each fruit tree (5 trees per pack).
+If you apply for a fruiting hedgerow pack, you will receive 30 whips per pack which equates to a hedgerow 5-6 metres long and at least 1 metre wide.

 Make sure you have permission to plant on the land you plan to use for your orchard and/or hedgerow.
 Consider any new developments that may be proposed onsite.
 Plant where your trees can receive lots of sunlight and where the drainage is good.
-Also consider a location that is accessible to all and allows you to easily water your young trees and saplings regularly (near an outdoor tap).
-Also consider getting help by setting up a Young Tree Champion club – more details on this to follow soon.
+Also consider a location that is accessible to all and allows you to easily water your young trees and hedgerow regularly (near an outdoor tap).
+Also consider setting up a Young Tree Champion club so that these students can support you with the maintenance.

-What type and how many fruiting tree and hedgerow packs are available?
+What type and how many orchard tree and hedgerow packs are available?

-You can apply for up to 4 packs, comprising a combination of fruit trees and hedgerow packs per school.
-Each fruit tree pack contains 5 maiden fruit trees (2m high).
-Each hedgerow pack contains 30 saplings (1m high).
+You can apply for up to 2 packs, comprising of any combination of orchard trees and hedgerow packs per school.
+Each orchard fruit tree pack contains 5 maiden fruit trees (2m high).
+Each hedgerow pack contains 30 whips (1m high).

 Fruiting hedgerow pack – Is really great for wildlife and perfect if you don’t have much space.
-Each pack will contain a combination of native fruiting and field hedgerow saplings.
-(There are no nut producing saplings in any of the packs).
+Each pack will contain a combination of native fruiting and field hedgerow whips.
+(There are no nut producing plants in any of the packs).

-When will I receive my orchard pack or fruiting hedgerow pack?
+When will I receive my orchard tree or hedgerow pack?